 Every customer transaction in your integration takes place over a customer session.
 Sessions are typically composed of multiple events, usually a few session update events, followed by one session close event.

-When debugging, identify one specific session which did not perform as expected.
-If you do not already have one, use the Sessions table to navigate through multiple sessions and find a valuable example.
+When debugging, identify one specific session that did not perform as expected.
+If you do not already have one, use the Sessions view to navigate through multiple sessions and find a valuable example.

-Use the Events table to scan events from multiple sessions and display the triggered effects for each event.
+Use the Events view to scan events from multiple sessions and display the triggered effects for each event.

 Checking the logs